Improved Analysis of a Max Cut Algorithm Based on Spectral Partitioning: Trevisan's algorithm and our new analysis

-For a given $G=(V,E=R\cup B)$ and nonnegative weight function $w:E \to \R^+$, the following algorithm returns a bipartition $(W_+,W_-)$ that is a good approximation to MaxCC problem.
-(In what follows, we assume that the vector $x$ given by Lemma \ref{eigen} can be found exactly in order to keep the argument simpler).\\[1pt]
+Our extension of Trevisan's algorithm for the MaxCC problem is depicted as Algorithm~\ref{alg:trevisan} below.
+In what follows, we assume that the vector $x$ given by Lemma \ref{eigen} can be found exactly in order to keep the argument simpler.